THE SHIPYARD

 forces against the Klingons to reclaim their territory, and painted black to

-as an independent raider designed to operate against the Lyran
+Prince was intended as an independent raider designed to operate against

-Hydran ships dependent on the Fusion Beam.
-The more efficient phasers (as
+dependent on the Fusion Beam.
+The more efficient phasers

 Designer’s note: I have also completed a miniature